patrinoua/open-topics/README.md

 ### Mobile Application
 I am building a React Native/Firebase mobile ping pong application!
 The aim is to have it published on the App Store.

-Currently a bit stuck with building a chat (using Gifted Chat) Feel free to get in touch if you'd like to contribute in development or design :)
+Feel free to get in touch if you'd like to contribute in development or design :)